Vinothini6/NewsScrapy/README.md

 #

-# Run newsscrapy.py to collect the new articles from new websites
+# Run newsscrapy.py to collect the news articles from news websites

 	python newsscrapy.py